Helen Wyman

 Helen Wyman (born 4 March 1981) is a British cyclist for the Experza-Footlogix team.
 She participates in both road cycling and cyclo-cross, and, since she began competing at the age of 14, Wyman has represented her country at many international events including World Cups and World Championships.
 Except for 2013, she was the British national champion in cyclo-cross from 2006 to 2015.
+Having retired from professional raceling, she presently commentates numerous UCI cylocross races for TNT Sports.